 Upper Roadway

 The road continued west and then ended by the clearing.
 This viewpoint was the only place to see anything on this peak.
 Tiger Mountain on the other side of Highway 18 would be visible on a clear day.
-From there, we made a left into the forest on a mixed-use trail.
+From there, we turned left into the forest on a mixed-use trail.

 See more trip photos here.